skius/stringlang/README.md

     function1 function2 ... functionN                       // N may be 0

 function:
-    identifier(param1, param2, ..., paramN) { block }       // paramX are identifiers, N may be 0
+    fun identifier(param1, param2, ..., paramN) { block }   // paramX are identifiers, N may be 0

 block:
     expression1; expression2; ...; expressionN              // no trailing semi-colon and N cannot be 0